patjm1992/stegosaurus/README.md

 # stegosaurus

 A CLI [steganography tool](https://en.wikipedia.org/wiki/Steganography) written in Python.
-It packs your message in the least significant bits of the pixels of an image.
+It packs your message in the least significant bits of the pixels of an image. **Note**: I've only tested this on .png files.

 ## Usage